lanestevens/class_fundamentals/tasks.md

 to the value of the parameter that was passed.

 __Requirement:__  The name of the instance attribute will be _format\_map_.
 The only reason that the name of this is being specified as a requirement is so to support the tests.
+This is a technical requirement.

 The following is a statement that would follow the type check in the _\_\_init\_\__ method.
 On the left side of the assignment we create a new attribute on self and assign the value of the passed format\_map parameter.